lowl1f3/Gerbera-Script/README.md

 # About script

-A PowerShell script for Windows that automates program startup and configuration and other useful stuff
+A PowerShell script for Windows that automates program startup and configuration

 Only for `Windows 10` & `Windows 11`